dtroiano99/Hcc/README.md

 !IMPORTANT: change the global tag accordingly to the dataset you use in input (https://github.com/BariGEMJetTau/Hcc/blob/main/HccAna/python/templateMC_Zcc_Run3.py#L17)

--To submit on CRAB use the script https://github.com/BariGEMJetTau/Hcc/blob/main/HccAna/python/crab/crab_Zcc.py
+- To submit on CRAB use the script https://github.com/BariGEMJetTau/Hcc/blob/main/HccAna/python/crab/crab_Zcc.py